-Even if you haven’t heard of Sarah Kauss, you may be familiar with her work.
+Even if you haven’t heard of Sarah Kauss, you may be familiar with

 “A [good part] of the mission for S’well came out of ‘leave a place

 better than you found it,’ something I learned as a Girl Scout,” says

 the proud alum, who joined as a Brownie and stayed involved all the

 way through high school.
 “That’s in my DNA.”

 Sarah, now 44, helms the $100 million-plus company as CEO—and she

 says she’s been fortunate to have had some great mentors along the way.

 “[I’ve been connected to] mentors through formalized programs,